Our current projects

 The Imperial team, headed by Prof. Rodriguez y Baena, coordinates EDEN2020, which also benefits from strong industrial presence (Renishaw plc. and XoGraph ltd.), a first class clinical team in Italy (Universita’ di Milano, San Raffaele and Politecnico di Milano) led by Prof. Lorenzo Bello, and the involvement of leading experts in intra-operative imaging (Technical University of Munich) and shape sensing (Universitair Medisch Centrum Groningen).

-The Research Project Management team provides consortium management to the 8 industrial and academic partners from the UK, Italy, the Netherlands and Germany.
-We also lead dissemination, communication and exploitation activities.
+The Research Project Management team provides consortium & project management to the 8 industrial and academic partners from the UK, Italy, the Netherlands and Germany.
+We also lead on the dissemination, communication and exploitation activities.

 How it Works

 Diagnosis and Management of Febrile Illness using RNA Personalised Molecular Signature Diagnosis

 DIAMONDS is a €22.5 million collaborative project (2020-2024) funded under the European Commission’s Horizon 2020 programme for research and innovation.